kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 {% include base_path %}

 Primarily, I'm an AI engineer and researcher, helping organizations and businesses become AI native.
-I'm also the founder of <a href="https://platforms.symbolialabs.com/"><u>Symbolia Labs</u></a>, where we build AI-native platforms for science, health, climate, and public-good innovation.
+I'm also the founder of <a href="https://platforms.symbolialabs.com/"><u>Symbolia Labs</u></a>, where we build AI-native platforms for science, health, climate, and enterprise.
 Previously, I was a researcher at the University of Waterloo working at the intersection of AI and science.
 Before that, I worked in AI for Biology.
 I was a ML engineer at <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a>, where I designed proteins and <a href="https://kevinbdsouza.github.io/posts/2023/07/developments-in-ml-for-antibody-design"><u>antibodies</u></a>.
 For my Ph.D., I designed <a href="https://www.nature.com/articles/s41467-022-31337-w"><u>representations for Biology</u></a>, working with <a href="https://www.libbrechtlab.com"><u>Libbrecht lab</u></a>.

 Work experience
 ======